Nilasha-Indukuri/RAG-recommendation/README.md

-# Recommender and Retrieval Augmented Generation (RAG)
+# Recommender System and Retrieval Augmented Generation (RAG)

 ## Introduction
 This project consists of two phases aimed at building a recommender system for some items and designing an assistant based on the Retrieval Augmented Generation (RAG) system.